rust-lang/book/src/ch21-02-multithreaded.md

-The code in Listing 21-20 that uses `let job = receiver.lock().unwrap().recv().unwrap();` works because with `let`, any temporary values used in the expression on the right hand side of the equal sign are immediately dropped when the `let` statement ends.
+The code in Listing 21-20 that uses `let job = receiver.lock().unwrap().recv().unwrap();` works because with `let`, any temporary values used in the expression on the right-hand side of the equal sign are immediately dropped when the `let` statement ends.
 However, `while let` (and `if let` and `match`) does not drop temporary values until the end of the associated block.
 In Listing 21-21, the lock remains held for the duration